carsdotcom/ignitionjs/README.md

-# IgnitionJS v2.0.7
+# IgnitionJS v3.0.0

-IgnitionJS is an opinionated, yet flexible, module loader/bootstrapper for AngularJS (though it can be configured to run any bootstrap code you require).
+IgnitionJS is a fast and flexible, module loader/bootstrapper for AngularJS.
 IgnitionJS depends on LABjs for script loading.
-While not an attempt to replicate the functionality of module frameworks such as RequireJS (AMD) or CommonJS, ignition provides a simple and efficient alternative to these systems and makes AngularJS bootstrapping considerations a breeze.
+While not an attempt to replicate the functionality of module frameworks such as RequireJS (AMD) or CommonJS, ignition provides a simple and efficient alternative to these systems and makes AngularJS bootstrapping and script loading considerations a breeze.

 ## Project Structure Requirements